Hatch brings SEGA classics to online streaming

 Hatch is the world’s first cloud gaming service for mobile that spun out of Angry Birds creator Rovio in 2016.
 As a first step of the new partnership with SEGA, it is bringing mobile game titles such as Sonic Jump, Sonic 4 Episode 2, Sonic CD, Crazy Taxi and Virtual Tennis to its cloud platform.

-“We are excited to be part of Hatch’s pioneering effort to deliver entertainment in a new and frictionless way,” says Naoki Kameda, COO at SEGA Networks.
+“We are excited to be part of Hatch’s pioneering effort to deliver entertainment in a new and frictionless way,” says Naoki Kameda, COO at SEGA Networks, in a release.
 “With Hatch, we see an excellent opportunity to allow players to engage with five of our classic games in a new way.”

 SEGA is the latest partner whose titles will join the hand-picked collection of games on Hatch that includes Bandai Namco’s PAC-MAN CE DX, Square Enix’s Hitman Sniper and Ubisoft’s Rayman Fiesta Run, and indie games such as ustwo Games’s Monument Valley, Frogmind’s Badland and Headup Games’s the Bridge Constructor franchise.